buildbot/buildbot/master/docs/relnotes/index.rst

 * New source step :bb:step:`Monotone` added on master side.

 * New source step :bb:step:`Darcs` added on master side.

-* The slave-side source steps are deprecated in this version of Buildbot, and master-side support will be removed in a future version.
-  Please convert any use of slave-side steps (imported directly from ``buildbot.steps.source``, rather than from a specific module like ``buildbot.steps.source.svn``) to use master-side steps.
-  TODO: update version in deprecation warning.

 * A new :bb:step:`Robocopy` step is available for Windows builders (:bb:pull:`728`).